-2 Majors, 1 Minor School of Education Department of Special Education
+Elementary and Secondary Certification 2 Majors, 1 Minor School of Education

 Donna M. Bergman, Director Joel D. Ottenbreit Karen Woods

 The objective of the special education L.D. major offered through the SOE, is to provide students with a solid understanding of diagnostic and teaching methods with which to meet the curriculum and classroom management needs of students with learning disabilities.
 In addition, the major will prepare students with the skills to communicate those needs to colleagues and parents.